 The Central Bank of Barbados delegates some of its authority to commercial banks for specific transactions, up to prescribed limits.

 In the event that you exceed your annual allowances or if the proposed transaction is not covered by one of the exemptions provided by the Central Bank, you will need to submit a foreign exchange application for approval via the FOREX Online platform.
 Depending on the nature of the application, it will be sent either to your commercial bank or the Central Bank for approval.
+You should only apply for the foreign exchange that you reasonably need.

-[1] Companies, firms and societies in receipt of a valid Foreign Currency Permit are exempt from exchange control pursuant to Section 9 of the Foreign Currency Permits Act, 2018.
+[1] Companies, firms and societies in receipt of a valid Foreign Currency Permit are exempt from exchange control pursuant to Section 9 of the Foreign Currency Permits Act, 2025.